Why We Feel Insecure, and How We Can Stop

 The key ingredient that the workplace provides to the insecurity-productivity equation, Wang and team believe, is organizational justice, or fair treatment to employees.
 The more insecure you feel, the more important it is for your workplace to promote the message that no matter what, you’ll be treated equitably.
 This follows from the principle, Wang et al. argue, of “uncertainty management theory.”
 The more uncertainty you face, the more your happiness and productivity will depend on this perception that the organization will treat you fairly.
 Those feelings of fairness will allow you to feel more engaged with your work, which helps bolster your productivity.

 To investigate the relationships among job insecurity, organizational justice, work engagement, and productivity, the researchers surveyed employees and supervisors in a large Chinese insurance company.
-The study was carried out over three waves so that relationships among these factors could be tracked over time.
+The study was carried out over three waves so that the relationships among these factors could be tracked over time.
 Although a correlational study, the fact that data were available from several time points meant that relationships at an earlier time could be used to predict later outcomes.

-As predicted, Wang and team found that the more insecure workers felt, the less engaged they were in their job, and the less productive they became.
+As predicted, Wang and his team found that the more insecure workers felt, the less engaged they were in their job, and the less productive they became.
 This occurred only when the insurance workers perceived their organization as one that would not treat them fairly.
 In these conditions, they feel less engaged in their work and as a result, less productive.
 As the authors conclude, “fair treatment from the organization could make them feel self-affirmed in the organization, which can attenuate their negative affective reactions to job insecurity” (p.
 1254).

 If you’re feeling insecure, whether in your job or your relationships, this will negatively affect you the most when you believe you won’t be fairly treated.
 People can handle insecurity as long as they believe someone is watching out for their well-being.
 Having faith in your employer or your partner can help you get through those waves of insecurity that may overcome you from time to time.